Solar Farm Business Plan

 #8 SWOT Analysis

-To prove the viability of your solar farm business in the intended geographical location, it is important to mention the results of SWOT analysis in your business plan.
-This will highlight the strengths, weaknesses, opportunities, and threats of your business plan.
+It is important to mention the results of SWOT analysis in your solar farm business plan.
+This is to prove the viability of your solar farm business in the intended geographic location.
+It will highlight the strengths, weaknesses, opportunities, and threats of your business plan.
 Depending on the ground realities, describe these features individually:

 - Strengths: Discuss the internal strengths and experience of your team and any assets you currently possess.
 If you already have land secured, mention the size and location of the solar farm.
 Mention the competence and dedication of your core team and workforce for installation, maintenance, and repair of solar panels.